saintpalestine/auto-annotated-portfolio/content/pages/projects/project-three.md

   url: /images/chatapp.d9f2104f9e2c15a0bcbba042541ca178.png
   altText: Project image
 ---
-ChatSphere is a sleek and modern instant messaging application built for seamless real-time communication.
+Chakra is a sleek and modern instant messaging application built for seamless real-time communication.
 Leveraging the power of Next.js for server-side rendering, Firebase for backend services, and Chakra UI for a clean and responsive design, it delivers a fast, reliable, and visually appealing user experience.
 Whether on desktop or mobile, ChatSphere ensures users stay connected effortlessly.

 **Features:**